qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

 Kohn-Sham wavefunctions of a CO molecule
 ========================================

-.. |angst|  unicode:: U+0212B ..
-ANGSTROM SIGN
-.. |sigma|  unicode:: U+003C3 ..
-GREEK SMALL LETTER SIGMA
-.. |pi|     unicode:: U+003C0 ..
-GREEK SMALL LETTER PI

 In this section, we will look at the Kohn-Sham wavefunctions of the CO molecule and compare them to results from molecular orbital theory.

-* Make a script, where a CO molecule is placed in the center of a qubic unit cell with non-periodic boundary conditions, e.g. of 6 |angst|.
-For more accurate calculations, the cell should definitely be bigger, but for reasons of speed, we use  this cell here.
+* Make a script, where a CO molecule is placed in the center of a qubic unit cell with non-periodic boundary conditions, e.g. of 6 Å. For more accurate calculations, the cell should definitely be bigger, but for reasons of speed, we use  this cell here.
 Which value for the grid spacing would you use?
 Include a couple of unoccupied bands in the